gasolin/devtools-core/packages/netmonitor/README.md

 ## Temporary hacks (NEED FIX)

+* pass connection into NetmonitorController to get tabTarget
 * disabled RequestListContextMenu in request-list-content
 * disabled connectTimeline in netmonitor-controller
 * disabled Editor in properties-view